 I am a member of the International Coach Federation, and completed my Professional Certified Coach (PCC) credential in 2019 and Associate Certified Coach (ACC) credential in 2016 through SeattleCoach.

-I am a BetterUp Certified Conscious Business Coach, using the techniques developed by Fred Kofman at Google and LinkedIn for coaching technology professionals to improve their authenticity and communication around things that matter to them.
+Trained as a BetterUp Certified Conscious Business Coach, I use the techniques developed by Fred Kofman at Google and LinkedIn for coaching technology professionals to improve their authenticity and communication around things that matter to them.
 This course is a 35-hour intensive training provided by BetterUp, the pioneers in coaching at-scale, where I am a Fellow Coach.

-I am certified in Tilt365 – a very excellent approach to measuring character and how it shows up for us at work, in life, and as individuals or in teams.
+In 2019, I received a certification in Tilt365 – a very excellent approach to measuring character and how it shows up for us at work, in life, and as individuals or in teams.

 I’ve completed an 18-hour experiential training with Dr. Stephen Schuitevoerder, Cultivating Excellence: Personal Development, Awareness, & Power, to develop one’s personal presence and increasing awareness of power.
 Learning and applying core concepts in Process Work such as edges, secondary processes and unfolding, enhancement of deep listening skills, and building understanding of non-verbal signals and how recognizing them can deepen communication.